mikea/niko/docs/manual.md

 ## Running

-Niko can be started in variety of mode.
+Niko can be started in several modes: repl, test or eval.
-If you run `niko -h` then you will see help like this:
+If you run `niko -h` then you will see help with quick overview:

 ```
 niko ecc731b Release (2024-05-25T18:35:35Z) http://github.com/mikea/niko